Code-MonkeyZhang/ticktick-mcp-enhanced/README.md

 - Click "New App"
 - Set the redirect URI to `http://localhost:8000/callback`
-- Note your Client ID and Client Secret
+- Keep your Client ID and Client Secret

 ### Installation